 "Have you seen Keli Dailey's web show News Hangover?
 It's hilarious, AND it has some smart points to make about workplace dynamics for women."

-As a culture journalist, Keli uses her multimedia storytelling skills and grit to advance truth, democracy and the common good.
+Keli is an award-winning journalist, performer and educator.
+She uses her multimedia storytelling skills and grit to advance truth, democracy, liberation and the common good.

-Her master’s degree comes from the Graduate School of Journalism at the University of California, Berkeley, where she concentrated in feature writing and documentary photography.
+Keli’s master’s degree comes from the University of California, Berkeley's Graduate School of Journalism.
 Her undergraduate degrees in English literature and journalism come from the University of Texas at Austin, in her home state.